 We’ve spent most of October waiting to go on our honeymoon in Iceland.
 Boy was it worth the wait!
 Now we’re back we have a few more days of holiday before things return to normality.
 There’s a mountain of washing to do and we plan to chill out and enjoy doing nothing for a little while longer.
-I’m also going to start the mammoth task of editing holiday photos.

 - Anja’s amazing vegetable stock.
 These quantities made enough for two jars.